-Urban Resilience is often considered, as the capacity infrastructure has to sustain itself in the face of incoming threats to the physical integrity of cities worldwide.
+Urban Resilience is often considered as the capacity an infrastructure has to sustain itself in the face of incoming threats to the integrity of cities worldwide.
 These considerations are crucial when weighing the impact of disastrous events such as floods, earthquakes or typhoons and their effects on cities.
 As argued by Véronique Peyrache-Gadeau and Bernard Pecqueur (2011), cities on all continents will be facing more of such events, thus prompting the need to find solutions and devise development policies that put the welfare of urbanites first.
-Today, the imperative is to reinforce such dispositions, but it is also crucial to build on these considerations so that efforts to achieve Urban Resilience also adapt to a wider range of future challenges.

 In past decades, new chronic strains have started looming over cities leaving many observers concerned as to what may happen to unprepared systems of urban organisation.
 These issues are less brutal than the natural disasters mentioned above but their consequences are more concerning should they spiral out of control.
 These issues are related to epidemics, wide-spread urban violence or social discontent related to high levels of unemployment and the inefficiency of basic urban services such as the provision of electricity or public transportation services.
 As indicated by Laurie Boschetti, Damienne Provitolo & Emmanuel Tric (2017), these events may seem dissimilar to floods and droughts at first sight but they do share similar attributes insofar as they are “hardly predictable and localisable precisely [and] brutal in their outbreak”.
 Urban Resilience is in fact not solely to be considered as related to the state of the concrete structures that hold a city’s infrastructure together but also as a socio-economic ecosystem that allows urbanites to live collectively and serenely in increasingly populous cities.